 The most important trait for interviewers is the ability to listen.
 Interviewers should focus on relevant past performance, ask follow-up questions, keep the interview on track, and allow candidates to do most of the talking.
-Biebuyck and Mallon emphasize the importance of interviewing for leadership qualities [5].
-Pritchard provides examples of topics for inquiry that will elicit information on management, leadership, and political skills of library director candidates [10].
-Fear's work is a helpful source for further discussion of interviewing technique in general situations [24], and Arthur discusses competency-based interviewing [25].
+Biebuyck and Mallon emphasize the importance of interviewing for leadership qualities [7].
+Pritchard provides examples of topics for inquiry that will elicit information on management, leadership, and political skills of library director candidates [12].
+Fear's work is a helpful source for further discussion of interviewing technique in general situations [26], and Arthur discusses competency-based interviewing [27].

 Interviews are successful when they help both the institution and the candidate decide whether their partnership would be successful.
 In addition to the two-way evaluation process, interviews can promote a positive message about the role of the position and the library as well as about the institutional culture and faculty support and development, involve library constituencies, and begin building future relationships with the director.

-Search committees need to be sensitive when there are internal candidates for the position [26].
+Search committees need to be sensitive when there are internal candidates for the position [28].
 Internal candidates should be treated in the same manner as external candidates, as part of a national search, with the same interview and equal consideration.
 Care also needs to be taken before, during, and after the interview about what is said in public about the search.
-Internal candidates should be given the opportunity to participate in interviews of other candidates, but not to contribute to their evaluation.
+In most cases, internal candidates should not participate in interviews of other candidates.